lekt9/Uncollab.land-Safe-whales-/README.md

 ## Admin Commands

 - `/whitelist <telegram_id|@username>` – mark a user as trusted.
 If they already have a pending join request they are approved immediately.
+- `/audit` – DM the admin a snapshot of verified whales (with balances and last sweep timestamps) alongside any pending wallets.

 ## Development Notes